 Epileptic seizures can often be controlled using a single-drug regimen.
-First-line AED drugs include phenytoin (Dilantin, generic), carbamazepine (Tegretol, generic), and divalproex sodium (Depakote, generic).
+First-line anti-epileptic drugs include phenytoin (Dilantin, generic), carbamazepine (Tegretol, generic), and divalproex sodium (Depakote, generic).
 Patients generally begin with low doses and build up to higher doses until the seizures are controlled or a toxic reaction occurs.
 If a single drug fails to control seizures, other drugs are added on.
 The specific drugs and whether more than one should be used are determined by various factors, including the patient's age and the seizure type, frequency, and cause.

 During the first few months of therapy, the doctor will probably order blood tests once or twice to monitor drug levels and, if necessary, adjust dosages.
-Monitoring is used to check for AED complications, and to be sure the patient is complying with the regimen.
+Monitoring is used to check for drug side effects and complications, and to be sure the patient is complying with the regimen.
 These blood tests may be, however, a less reliable indicator of problems than patients’ own observations of response to the drug.
 For instance, blood tests may suggest that the dosage levels are insufficient according to general standards, yet the individual patient may be seizure-free and leading a normal life.

 Anti-epileptic drugs interact with many other drugs, and may cause special problems in older patients who use multiple medications for other health problems.
 Elderly patients should have liver and kidney function tests performed before starting antiseizure medication.
 It is also very important that women have AED levels monitored during pregnancy (see "Treatment During Pregnancy" below).